-- The Snapshot board level EMI solution is proven rugged and durable in extreme conditions
+- The SnapShot® board level EMI shield is proven rugged and durable in extreme conditions.

-- The DC resistance across each solder sphere to shield connection has been extensively testing, meeting stringent XGR Technologies requirements, across the following methods and standards:
+- The DC resistance across each solder sphere to shield connection has been extensively tested, meeting stringent XGR Technologies requirements across the following methods and standards:

 - Mechanical Shock (JEDEC JESD 22-B104-B)

 - SnapShot® EMI shields has been proven in the field for nearly two decades in the most demanding rugged applications, including:

 - Military Handheld Radios